demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 techniques.
 This paper compares empirical CATE estimates of several architectures.
 The first two methods represent outcomes as a sum of the CATE, $\beta(X)$ , and the prognostic effect $\alpha(X)$, which occurs regardless of treatment status.
-In the [@farrell2020deep] architecture, both $\alpha(X)$ and $\beta(X)$ emerge from a shared set of hidden layers.
+In the {% cite farrell2020deep %} architecture, both $\alpha(X)$ and $\beta(X)$ emerge from a shared set of hidden layers.
 Essentially, this architecture learns a common set of basis functions for $\alpha(X)$ and $\beta(X)$ and then estimates separate coefficients for each those basis functions.
 We refer to this approach as "the Farrell method" or simply "Farrell" for the remainder of the paper.
-The second method an extension of Bayesian Causal Forests (BCF) ([@hahn2020bayesian]).
+The second method an extension of Bayesian Causal Forests (BCF) ({% cite hahn2020bayesian %}).
 This method, which we hereafter refer to as "BCF-nnet" or "nnet BCF", uses completely separate neural networks for
 $\alpha(X)$ and $\beta(X)$.
 Finally, we consider a "naive" approach that partitions the data into treatment and control groups, and learns a